(accessible to federal government employees only)

-Q6.
-What does the Government of Canada intend to do with the Acquisition Process Review once it is received?
+Q5.
+What does the Government of Canada intend to do with the Acquisition Process Review?

 The information provided by Samson & Associates will provide lessons learned and make recommendations for acquisitions of a similar nature.
-This work is part of the Seven-Point Plan that will inform the Government's decision on how to move forward with the replacement of the CF-18 fleet.
+This work is part of the Seven-Point Plan that will inform the Government's decision on a path forward for the replacement of the CF-18 fleet.

-Samson & Associates will look back at the acquisition process for the F-35 and independently review the steps taken up to June 2012.
-This review will provide lessons learned and propose recommendations for improvements to current practices and policies to increase the level of due diligence for acquisitions of a similar nature.
+The Samson & Associates review will provide lessons learned and propose recommendations for improvements to current practices and policies for future acquisitions of a similar nature.

 There were no compliant bids received in response to the first Request for Proposal (RFP) for the Acquisition Process Review which was issued on October 25, 2012.
 The RFP was re-issued on December 14, 2012.

-Q1.
-Has the Government spent any money towards the purchase of F-35 fighters?
+Q2.
+Has the Government committed money towards the purchase of F-35 fighters?

 No. Canada became a partner in the Joint Strike Fighter Program through a Memorandum of Understanding (MoU) signed along with eight other countries.
-Under the terms of the MoU, the Government of Canada makes a financial contribution to benefit by participating in the Program, however it does not commit Canada to buy the F-35.
-The funding for the purchase of a replacement for the CF-18s remains frozen.
+Under the terms of the MoU, the Government of Canada makes a financial contribution to continue to benefit from the partnership, however it does not commit Canada to buy the F-35.
+The $9 billion acquisition envelope for the purchase of a replacement of the CF-18 fleet remains frozen.